Duck Soup: Soundtrack

-Breaking with their usual pattern, neither Harpo's harp nor Chico's piano is used in the film, although Harpo briefly pretends to play harp on the strings of a piano.
+Duck Soup is the only Marx film without Chico's piano and Harpo's harp solos, although Harpo briefly plays the "harp" on the strings of a piano.

 The musical introduction to Groucho's character is similar to those in Animal Crackers and Horse Feathers, but it did not become closely associated with him as did "Hooray for Captain Spaulding" from Animal Crackers.

-Zeppo, playing according to James Agee "a peerlessly cheesy improvement on the traditional straight man", sings with the group, including soloing the first few lines of the first song, "When the Clock on the Wall Strikes 10".
-He also sings with the others in "Freedonia's Going to War", filling out the four-cornered symmetry as the Brothers sing and dance in pairs during the number.
+Zeppo, described by James Agee as "a peerlessly cheesy improvement on the traditional straight man", sings the opening lines of the first song, "When the Clock on the Wall Strikes 10".
+He also sings with the others in "The Country's Going to War", filling out the four-cornered symmetry as the Brothers sing and dance in pairs during the number.

 Original songs by Kalmar and Ruby

-The "Freedonia National Anthem" is used frequently throughout the film, both as vocal and instrumental; the entire song seems to consist of "Hail, Hail, Freedonia, land of the brave and free", contrasting with the final line of The Star-Spangled Banner.
-The "Sylvania theme", which sounds vaguely like "Rule, Britannia!", is also used several times.
+The "Freedonia National Anthem" is used frequently throughout the film, both as vocal and instrumental; the entire song seems to consist of "Hail, Hail, Freedonia, land of the brave and free", contrasting with the final line of "The Star-Spangled Banner".
+The "Sylvania theme", which sounds vaguely like an amalgamation of "Rule, Britannia!" and "God Save the King", is also used several times.
 "When The Clock On The Wall Strikes 10", the first musical number in the film, is part of the same scene as "Just Wait 'Til I Get Through With It", Groucho's song about the laws of his administration.
-"This Country's Going To War" is the final musical ensemble in the film.
+"The Country's Going To War" is the final musical ensemble in the film.
 Technically it is the only musical number in the Marx Brothers' films to feature all four of the brothers.
 However, in Monkey Business, Chico briefly bangs on the piano while the other three play saxophones while eluding their pursuers on an ocean liner.

 The introductory scene, showing ducks swimming in a kettle and quacking merrily, is scored with an instrumental medley of the aforementioned songs, and it is also the only scene in the film that has to do with ducks and soup.